SpoonX/aurelia-authentication/doc/api_authService.md

 ### .isAuthenticated()

 Checks if there is a (valid) token in storage.
 If the token is isExpired and  BaseConfig.autoUpdateToken===true, it returns true and a new access token automatically requested using the refesh_token.
+Does not use a timeout as .authenticated does.
+Hence, when you cancel or manually set the timeout, .isAuthenticated and .authenticated could yield different results.

 #### Returns